hafees/riverpod_infinite_scroll/README.md

 }
 ```

-So, the above code might need to be changed like below.
+So, to parse data and pagination we need something like,

 ```dart
 return PaginatedResponse.fromJson(